Sunshine, real tomatoes, water fights, lazy days …there are so many wonderful things about this time of year!

 While we love the lazy days, without any structure, summer quickly becomes a fight to stay alive.
 For all of us!

-I will be having my kids do their summer checklist (above).
+I will be having my kids do their summer checklists (above).
 Check out my post here about how we do this and free printables!
 If this is too advanced, just start with a few items!

 We’ll try to do most of it in the morning before we have any other plans.